malikkabegum/malikkabegum_project/README.md

 The data is from the publicly available ADHD-200 dataset (http://fcon_1000.projects.nitrc.org/indi/adhd200/) sample, using preposed time series data from the Athena pipeline and focusing on DMN-related ROIs based on the AAL atlas.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/PTYs_JFKsHI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Tools

 The "project template" project will rely on the following technologies:
- * Markdown, to structure the text.
+ * Markdown, to structure and format the project description text.
  * The Hugo website framework which is used by the BHS website.
 This makes it possible to easily add the markdown project description to the website.
  * Adding the project to the website relies on github, through pull requests.

 ### Data

-Ultimately, the project template will be used by all BHS participants.
-Data on the different projects will be aggregareted on the [following page](https://psy6983.brainhackmtl.org/project).
-This will serve as an additional example gallery in the years to come for future brainhack school students.
-Many reports from [BHS 2020](https://github.com/brainhack-school2020) already used this template.
+The ADHD-200 dataset was used for this project.
+Ultimately, this project template will be used by all BrainHack School (BHS) participants.
+Data from various projects will be aggregated on the following page, creating an example gallery for future BrainHack School students.

 ### Deliverables

 At the end of this project, we will have:
- - The current markdown document, completed and revised.
+ - a completed and revised markdown document detailing the dynamic functional connectivity analysis of the Default Mode Network in ADHD using the ADHD-200 dataset.
- - A gallery of the student projects at Brainhack 2020.
+- a gallery entry showcasing this project alongside other student projects from BrainHack 2025.
- - Instructions on the website about how to submit a pull request to the [brainhack school website](https://github.com/PSY6983-2021) in order to add the project description to the website.

 ## Results